SoftInstigate/restheart-website/support-packages.md

 Our **development support services** aim to help the proper configuration, customization and deployment of RESTHeart in a production environment.

-Please [send us an email](mailto:info@softinstigate.com?subject=RESTHeart commercial license and support) with any question related to the commercial offerings.
+Please [send us an email](mailto:info@softinstigate.com?subject=RESTHeart commercial license and support) with any specific question related to commercial support and licensing.

 Thank you.